 While hiking The Overland Track, Martijn and I got talking to quite a few Ozzies along the way.
 You all walk the same pace more or less and usually run into each other various times along the track.
 We met a couple from the Melbourne area who had also been to Tasmania a few of years earlier and recommended us ‘a great great coastal hike that we definitely had to do while out’.
 Scrolling through my app with best hikes in Tasmania, we ran into the Cape Hauy Track and they thought it was that one, as they didn’t recall the name, just the stunning views at the end of it.
 Looking at the details of various hikes, altogether we realized this had to be the one hike they were talking about.
 And so after our Overland Track hike and cycling adventure, we rented a car and drove south to the Tasman Peninsula and the gorgeous Tasman National Park.

 In order to get to the trailhead, you will have to drive to Fortescue Bay, one of the most scenic bays in all of Tasmania, if you ask me.
 This bay can only be reached by an unpaved road, so make sure to drive carefully, especially since most rental car companies will not allow you to drive on unpaved roads.
 We actually witnessed an accident from a lady who was on a business trip and decided to take the afternoon off.
 She hit a rock and totalled the car because of that.
 Just be careful while driving there!
+Cheap rental car rates can be found here.

 As we wanted to get an early start, we decided to camp at the Fortescue Bay campsite the night before.
 It tends to get quite busy here so I’d surely recommend making a reservation.
 We only called the night before and had one of the last tent sites available.
 It’s a very simple campground but has picknick tables, running water and pit toilets.
 Plus a lot of wallabies and stunning view over the bay.
 There’s not much else you need, right?

-So we got a super early start, it was a long weekend during our visit and we wanted to avoid the crowds.
+We got a super early start, it was a long weekend during our visit and we wanted to avoid the crowds.
 The hike is rated as intermediate but in all honesty, we thought it was pretty easy.
 Just remember there are a lot of steps.
 Like hundreds.
 I think the track may have recently be rebuilt because of the opening of the Three Capes Track (added this one to my never ending hiking wishlist) because the Cape Hauy track was well maintained, the steps looked rather new and the signs were good.

 The first part of the hikes took us through the forrest, out of Fortescue Bay and onto the Cape.
 There were a lot of steps and I recall that at some point I was like ‘okay c’mon, where is the hard part?’ but if you are not an experienced hiker, you may find this hard enough for your taste.